 Regroups: Help maintain group cohesiveness and camaraderie.
 As a courtesy, the last cyclist to join the regroup should determine when the group restarts the ride.
 Faster riders are encouraged to take turns as “sweep,” for those who fall off the back.

 Keep the Group Informed: If you decide to leave the group and ride on your own, inform the ride leader, or another rider, so that people don’t waste time looking for you.

 Stop Signs & 4-Way Stops: Use hand signals and a loud voice to let other riders know that you are slowing and stopping.
 Follow traffic laws by yielding to vehicles that stop first.
 Those at the back of the group must not develop a tendency to follow the leader through intersections.
 Each rider is responsible for his or her own safety; don’t follow the herd.
 Riders cannot assume the intersection is clear for the whole group.
-Proceed in small groups after each rider comes to a stop at the limit line.
+Proceed in small groups.
 Communicate your intentions to motorists.

 Move Fully Off the Road When You Stop: Insure individual and group safety, and do not interfere with traffic.

 Leave a Gap for Cars: When riding up hills or on narrow roads where you are impeding faster traffic, leave a gap between every two to five bicycles so that motorists can take advantage of shorter passing intervals.
 If five or more vehicles accumulate behind the group, pull over at the next safe pull out, and allow the vehicles to pass as required in the Oregon Vehicle Code.